skupperproject/skupper-example-iperf/subrepos/skewer/README.md

-  --quiet               Print no logging to the console --debug               Print debugging output to the console -h, --help            Show this help message and exit -f FILE, --file FILE  Load commands from FILE (default 'Planofile' or '.planofile')
+  --quiet               Print no logging to the console --debug               Print debugging output to the console -h, --help            Show this help message and exit -f FILE, --file FILE  Load commands from FILE (default '.plano.py')

 commands:
-  {generate,render,run,run-external,demo,test,update-workflow}
+  {generate,render,run,run-external,demo,test,update-workflow,update-skewer}
     generate            Generate README.md from the data in skewer.yaml render              Render README.html from the data in skewer.yaml run                 Run the example steps using Minikube